-Earlier this month, Fannie Mae and its brother lender Freddie Mac launched new loan programs called HomeReady and Home Possible, respectively.
+A few years back, Fannie Mae and its brother lender Freddie Mac launched loan programs called HomeReady and Home Possible, respectively.
 Their purpose?
 To help low- to moderate-income borrowers with little cash buy a home.

 Which is great news for anyone looking to buy real estate with almost no money down.